Skip to contents

 For databases, you’ll modify the connection, then update your table reference.

 Note: This results in on-disk additions to the SQLite database.
-If you do not wish to make add fields to your SQLite database, you will have to collect() the data into a data frame first.
+If you do not wish to add fields to your SQLite database, you will have to collect() the data into a data frame first.

 con <- format_dates(con)